tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

     But Jack can’t sleep.
 He feels very alone, in a very strange world.
 So he stands there in his little spot in the dark.

-And he calms his breathing, until it moves down from his chest into his belly.
+    He calms his breathing, until it moves down from his chest into his belly.
     Breathing slower, and softer.

-Until nearly half a minute to breathe in, and nearly half a minute to breathe out.
+    It takes him nearly half a minute to breathe in, and nearly half a minute to breathe out.

 Cognition